MKmasterg/coffee-market-place/README.md

  A supervisor's job as mentioned is market management and seller assignment plus sellers' job.

  **Markets:**
- Markets are places for sellers and customers to get in touch and interact.
+ Markets are places for sellers and customers to get in touch and interact; When you first create a market you need Admin's (The superuser of the whole site and the one who can access django's admin site) permission in order to get you're market accessible to users.

 **Customers:**
  Customers' job is to buy and place order.